List of gold coins considered as investment gold coins for VAT exemption as detailed in Group 15 to Schedule 9 of the VAT Act 1994 purposes.

 1.1 What this notice covers

-provides revised lists of investment gold coins whose supply is exempt from VAT (in section 3).
-Readers are advised that, because there are several changes from previous lists, they should refer directly to the lists for qualifying coins
+- provides a revised list of investment gold coins whose supply is exempt from VAT (in section 3) - readers are advised that, because there are several changes from previous lists, they should refer directly to the lists for qualifying coins

-You should read this notice alongside Notice 701/21: gold which gives further information about dealing in gold coins.
+You should read this notice alongside Gold acquisitions, imports and investments (VAT Notice 701/21) which gives further information about dealing in gold coins.

 1.2 Who should read this notice